Andrew K. Frank

 Dr. Andrew Frank is an ethnohistorian who focuses on the Florida Seminoles and the other southeastern Indians of the United States.
 His research has been supported by grants and fellowships from institutions that include the American Philosophical Society, American Historical Association, Newberry Library, and Huntington Library.
 In 2003, he received the E. Merton Coutler Award from the Georgia Historical Society for his article “The Rise and Fall of William McIntosh: Authority and Identity on the Early American Frontier.”

 Dr. Frank is currently finishing a book-length manuscript on the history of the Florida Seminoles tentatively entitled Those Who Camp at a Distance: The Seminoles and Indians of Florida.

-He is the author of Creeks and Southerners: Biculturalism on the Early American Frontier (2005), a volume that explores race and identity in the late eighteenth and early nineteenth centuries.
+He has published more than two dozen book chapters and journal articles.
+He is also the author of Creeks and Southerners: Biculturalism on the Early American Frontier (2005), a volume that explores race and identity in the late eighteenth and early nineteenth centuries.
 He is also the author of The Routledge Historical Atlas of the American South (1999) and The Seminole (History and Culture of Native Americans) (2011), and he is the editor of The Early Republic: People and Perspectives (2009) and The American Revolution: People and Perspectives (2007).